 Planet Bluegrass depends on energy to power our annual music festivals.
 Our staff, artists and festivarians also depend on energy to travel to and from our events.
 Unfortunately, over 70% of the energy in the US is produced by burning fossil fuels which is increasingly harmful to our environment and our health.
 Since 2003, we have been committed to offsetting our carbon footprint and have invested in carbon offsets and renewable energy credits (REC’s) to offset the carbon dioxide (CO2) created by our electricity, diesel and gas consumption.

-For the sixth consecutive year, we are off setting 100% of the emissions created by the Telluride Bluegrass Festival, including travel to and from Telluride.
+For the tenth consecutive year, we are offsetting 100% of the emissions created by the Telluride Bluegrass Festival, including travel to and from Telluride.
 This is our most significant step to-date towards neutralizing the impacts of our events.

 The Evolution of Reducing CO2 at Planet Bluegrass

 Planet Bluegrass has been expanding its use of renewable energy and carbon offsets to cover more aspects of the event.
 In 2003, Planet Bluegrass first purchased renewable energy credits (RECs) to offset the CO2 emissions created by the electricity, gas, and diesel used to produce the Telluride Bluegrass Festival.
 We soon discovered that artist travel into and out of Telluride created eight times more emissions than were used to produce the Festival.
 With this information, we started purchasing carbon offsets to balance the emissions produced by our artists’ travel.